vac59756/assignment/README.md

 # Introduction
-The repo contains two individual script under /test that performs scraping on a website
+The repo contains three independent script under /test that performs scraping on a website

 The script performs the following task